tkeskita/swiftBlock/docs/swift.rst

 Blender LTS 3.3 and
 `OpenFOAM Foundation <https://openfoam.org>`_ version 10.

+Please note that
+`Preview command has an issue on Windows OS <https://github.com/tkeskita/swiftBlock/issues/12>`_.

 Previous versions of the add-on are available in `github/nogenmyr <https://github.com/nogenmyr/swiftBlock>`_ and `github/Flowkersma <https://github.com/Flowkersma/swiftBlock>`_,